Undergraduate Research Experience Placements 2019

 The project proposals submitted by undergraduate applicants must be reviewed and approved by the proposed supervisor prior to submission.
 It is expected that only one application will be received per primary supervisor.

-Successful applicants will be informed about the outcome of their applications in May 2019.
+Successful applicants will be informed about the outcome of their applications by the end of May.